InfiniTimeOrg/InfiniTime/doc/buildWithDocker.md

 cd InfiniTime
 git submodule update --init
 ```
+    Note: If you are using a local copy of the repository, you can skip this step.
 ## Provision the image

 Before continuing, the build image needs to be either build locally or pulled